 When you're ready to say goodbye to the stacks of resumes cluttering up your physical and digital workspaces, Breezy can give you one simple, central place to keep it organized.
-Plus, with tools like talent search, automated SMS and custom candidate scorecards we can automate your most time-sucking hiring tasks and help you find that best-fit needle in the haystack.
+Plus, with tools like automated SMS and custom candidate scorecards we can automate your most time-sucking hiring tasks and help you find that best-fit needle in the haystack.

 But no matter what hiring tool you choose, make sure it's one that can grow right along with you.